-This guide will teach you everything you need to know about SEO so that you can increase your organic traffic by increasing Google rankings for existing keywords, and start ranking for new keywords.
+Welcome to our page on SEO for Bloggers.
+This guide will teach you everything you need to know about SEO so that you can master SEO blog writing and acquire high organic traffic from search engines.

 What is SEO?